actions/setup-java/README.md

   - `server-password`: Environment variable name for password or token for authentication to the Apache Maven repository.
 Default is GITHUB_TOKEN.

   - `settings-path`: Maven related setting to point to the diractory where the settings.xml file will be written.
 Default is ~/.m2.

-  - `overwrite-settings`: Maven related setting to make to overwrite the settings.xml file if it exists.
-Default is "true".

   - `gpg-private-key`: GPG private key to import.
 Default is empty string.'